Skip to main content

 University Holidays

-The official holiday schedule for each academic year typically includes: Labor Day, Thanksgiving, Christmas, New Year's Day, Martin Luther King, Jr. Day, Spring Break, Memorial Day, and U.S. Independence Day.
+The official holiday schedule for each academic year typically includes: Labor Day, Thanksgiving, Christmas/Winter Break &New Year's Day, Martin Luther King, Jr. Day, , Memorial Day, Emancipation Day and U.S. Independence Day.

 Note: A State employee is entitled to observe Rosh Hashanah, Yom Kippur or Good Friday in lieu of any holiday or holidays on which the employee's agency is required to be open or staffed to conduct public business.
+Please refer to SAM policy 02.E.03 section 3.8, to review the process for observing.
 Other absences should be prearranged with the student's advisor.
 In practice, it is observed that students who are enthusiastic and committed to their studies and their research seem to have more fun, and do better when they get out.

 back to top